Master of Arts (AM) in Regional Studies–Middle East

 Students usually take four courses each semester during their first two years in the program.
 Eight of these courses must be taken for a letter grade.
 In the first semester, each student must pass the introductory seminar on methodology, "History 3900: Writing of History," with a grade of satisfactory.
 Students must take at least two additional seminars for a letter grade; one in Middle Eastern history, and one in Western history.
 A student wishing to substitute a seminar on African or East Asian history or other pertinent field for Western history may petition the Committee on Middle Eastern Studies.

-Students prepare for the general exam by registering for a series of History 3010s.
+Students prepare for the general exam by registering for a series of reading courses known as History 3010s.
 These are directed study courses that students take with each member of the general exam committee.
 3010 is by default graded as satisfactory or unsatisfactory, and does not count toward the required eight courses.
 However, by completing a petition to take 3010 as a graded course, students may simultaneously satisfy the letter-graded course requirements outlined above and prepare for the general exam.
 A graded 3010 may count as a research seminar, as a history department course, or as an elective, but it may not be used in place of History 3900.

 The General Examination covers four established fields of the Department of History and the Committee on Middle Eastern Studies.
 One of the four fields must be in Western history and two must be in Middle Eastern history.
 The three established fields in Middle Eastern history are medieval Islamic history, Ottoman history, and modern Middle Eastern history.
 Students who wish to offer another Middle East-related field (for example, Byzantine history) in place of one of the established Middle Eastern fields should petition the committee for permission.
 The Department of History’s chronological requirements for historical fields do not apply to the fields submitted for the joint program.

 The fourth field is a written language comprehension examination of a major text in the student’s primary Middle Eastern language; it is a separate examination from that which covers the three historical fields.